-This article discusses choosing the right dictation workflow and why some physicians dictate clinical in the presence of their patients.
+Do you ever wish you could spend less time charting or documenting patient care in the EHR?
+This article will help you choose the correct medical dictation workflow and understand why some physicians dictate clinical notes in the presence of their patients.

 Mobile medical dictation creates new possibilities

 Dictation is easier than ever in the digital era.
-Gone are the days of tape recorders and long delays waiting to receive transcriptions and close charts.
-Using modern voice recognition software you can speak into a microphone and have your words appear instantly in the patient chart.
+Gone are the days of waiting hours to receive transcriptions and close charts.
+Using modern voice recognition software, you can speak into your smartphone and have your words appear instantly in the patient chart.

 So why do many physicians still type notes?

 Dictation is the obvious best choice from an efficiency perspective.
-Basic math reveals that it’s faster to dictate clinical notes than to type them.
-But as a physician, efficiency isn’t the only variable that’s important to you.
-You want to provide great care, connect with your patients, and keep a profitable practice.
-Making dictation work for you requires finding the right workflow.
+Basic math reveals that dictating clinical notes is faster than typing them.
+But as a physician, efficiency isn’t the only variable important to you.
+You want to provide excellent care, connect with your patients, and keep a profitable practice.
+Making dictation work for you requires finding the correct workflow.

 1. More efficient documentation

-Because we speak faster than we type, dictating in the exam room reduces time spend recording care.
+Because we speak faster than we type, dictating in the exam room reduces the time spent recording care.
 Most doctors type around 30 words per minute (WPM), while the average conversation rate for English speakers is about 150 WPM.
-Even accounting for pauses for dictation commands, careful word choice, and reflection, dictating is simply the faster option.
+Even accounting for pauses for dictation commands, careful word choice, and reflection, dictating is the fastest option.

 You can save even more time by incorporating dictation into the patient visit.
-For example, rather than repeating care instructions to make sure the patient understands, simply begin dictating while repeating pertinent highlights.
-In this way patient communication doubles as documentation time.
+For example, rather than repeating care instructions to ensure the patient understands, begin dictating while recounting pertinent highlights.
+In this way, patient communication doubles as documentation time.

 2. Higher quality care

-Most family physicians see about 20 patients a day, and they’re expected to document a huge amount of information about each visit.
-If you delay documentation – whether to the end of the workday or to your nightly pajama time with the EMR – it can be hard to remember all the details.
+Most family physicians see about 20 patients daily and have to document a massive amount of information about each visit.
+If you delay documentation to later in the workday or late-night charting, it can be hard to remember all the details.

-By dictating during each visit you capture essential information while the details are still fresh.
-By speaking this information, you also review it with the patient who can correct any errors or add important details.
+By dictating during each visit, you capture essential information while the details remain fresh.
+By speaking this information, you also review it with the patient, who can correct any errors or add important information.

 3. Improved patient satisfaction

 Patient-present dictation can have the added benefit of improving the patient experience.
-Patients want to feel heard and understood, and by repeating your diagnosis and treatment plan in their presence you demonstrate a clear understanding of their condition.
+Patients want to feel heard and understood, and by repeating your diagnosis and treatment plan in their presence, you demonstrate that you clearly understand their condition.

-Of course, you should tell the patient what you’re doing, as you would with any other procedure.
-For example, you might say “I’m going to dictate a few notes into your medical record to make sure we get everything right.”
+Of course, you should tell the patient what you’re doing, as with any other procedure.
+For example, you might say, “I’m going to dictate a few notes into your medical record to ensure we get everything right.”

-As of 2021, a new federal rule requires that all providers give patients access to clinical notes, which means that your patients can read your note anyway.
-By dictating your note during the visit you ensure that any confusion or disagreement is taken care of upfront.
+As of 2021, a new federal rule requires that all providers give patients access to clinical notes, which means that your patients can read your notes anyway.
+By dictating your notes during the visit, you ensure that any confusion or disagreement is taken care of upfront.

 4. Foolproof malpractice protection

-Doctors who document visits in the patient’s present may be unwittingly reducing their risk of malpractice claims.
-Reviewing notes with patients in this way ensures that records are contemporaneous, patient witnessed, and patient approved.
-Charts are more likely to be complete and accurate when patients are invited to amend or correct the information as it is produced.
+Doctors who document visits in the patient’s presence may be unwittingly reducing their risk of malpractice claims.
+Reviewing notes with patients ensures that records are contemporaneous, patient-witnessed, and patient-approved.
+Charts are more likely to be complete and accurate when you invite patients to amend or correct the information as you document.

-Some physicians who use this method even include the phrase “dictated in the presence of the patient” in their note.
-This provides powerful protection in case of any dispute.
+Some physicians who use this method include the phrase “dictated in the presence of the patient” in their notes.
+This inclusion provides powerful protection in case of any dispute.

-Research also shows that, for primary care physician, communication practices are associated with malpractice claims.
+Research also shows that, for primary care physicians, communication practices are associated with malpractice claims.

 Communication behaviors associated with fewer malpractice claims include: